 Before undergoing surgery, it’s important for patients to understand various types of anaesthesia, their administration, and related effects.
 Some patients may feel uneasy about anaesthesia because they’ve heard about risks associated with it.
 While there are still some risks, advances in medical technology and techniques have reduced them dramatically in recent years.

 The type of anesthesia you’ll receive may be based on the type of surgery or procedure to be performed.
 Your age, general health, or any specific medical condition will also be considered.
 Dr. Torgerson will review all available options with you during your consultation and explain the risks and benefits in a pre-operative consent-signing appointment.

 General anaesthesia is administered during surgery that requires lengthier OR time, or for procedures that are more invasive.

 It may also be used if the patient is a child.
-It leads to a controlled unconsciousness and may require respiratory support.
+GA results in a controlled unconsciousness state and may require respiratory support.